miekg/pgo/README.md

 ## pgod

-See the (soon to be created) manual page in cmd/pgod.
+See the manual page in cmd/pgod.

 ## pgoctl

-See the (soon to be created) manual page in cmd/pgoctl.
+See the manual page in cmd/pgoctl.

 # TODO